19 gifts the runner in your life will appreciate, according to experts

 In both high school and college, Melissa Perlman from RunningTips101.com was a champion runner, and today, she’s a marathoner with a goal to qualify for the Olympic Trials in 2024.
 When she’s logging those long miles, she uses this bad boy constantly.

-“It’s your way to self-massage, and workout out those sore muscles and knots in your legs, back, feet, and so on,” she continues.
+“It’s your way to self-massage, and work out those sore muscles and knots in your legs, back, feet and so on,” she continues.
 “With the percussion gun in your life, you will be able to get out there and run day after day — and keep injuries away.”

 Running accessories